Appsmata/q2a/README.md

 #### 2. Closed Site Plugin
 --------------------------
-Allows a Q2A site to be locked to allow in registered users only, include support for adversts.
+Allows a Q2A site to be locked to allow in registered users only, include support for adverts.

 PRICE: *Free* Plugin!